TullyE/ArduinoWOL/README.md

   You can always google how to enable WOL on the **[YOUR MOTHERBOARD HERE]**

 ## Configure your Ethernet Controller/Network card in Windows
-  Open Device Manager > Network Adapters > Right click your Network card > Properties > Advanced > Look for (usually found at the bottom of the alphabetically sorted list):
+  Open Device Manager > Network Adapters > Right click your Network card > Properties > Advanced > Look for the following (usually found at the bottom of the alphabetically sorted list):
   Wake on Magic Packet -> ensure value is enabled
   Wake on pattern Match -> ensure value is enabled
   WOL & Shutdown Link Speed **(you may not have this setting - that's okay)** -> 10 Mbps First